7 Benefits of Office Ergonomics

 office ergonomics

 Setting up your office ergonomics is like wearing a fine-tailored jacket.
 When I was in grade school, I hit my growth spurt before everyone else.
 Like a healthy plant in the sun, I shot up in height by six inches.
-This was an uncomfortable period when my clothes no longer fit, my sleeves were too short, and my ankles were constantly exposed.
-The inseam of my pant leg would ride up until my mom finally took me to the outlet and bought new clothes.
+This was an uncomfortable period.
+My clothes no longer fit, my sleeves were too short, and my ankles were constantly exposed.
+The inseam of my pant leg would ride up my leg.
+My mom finally took me to the outlet and bought new clothes.

 Similarly, Office Ergonomics is the practice of finding the right fit.
-Designing and arranging equipment in the office helps fit the natural positioning and limitations of the human body.
+Designing and arranging office equipment helps accommodate the natural positioning and limitations of the human body.
 An ergonomic setup aims to optimize human performance, well-being, and overall safety.
-The benefits of ergonomics are numerous and can significantly impact individuals, organizations, and society as a whole.
+The benefits of ergonomics are numerous and can have a significant impact on individuals, organizations, and society as a whole.

 7 Key Benefits of Office Ergonomics